michaelcale/books/books/go/0340-yaml/000-index.md

 `yaml.Marshal` takes interface{} as an argument.
 You can pass any Go value, it’ll be wrapped into interface{} with their type.

-Marshaller will use reflection to to inspect passed value and encode it as YAML strings.
+Marshaller will use reflection to inspect passed value and encode it as YAML strings.

 When serializing structs, only exported fields (whose names start with capital letter) are serialized / deserialized.